kavyaputchen/CDRE/README.md

 -aUxx+bUx+cU=F(x)

-solved using central difference method and the rate of convergence verified
+solved using central difference method and exponential scheme and the rate of convergence verified.